Has lockdown affected light pollution?

-Stargazing aside, ESA’s satellites will continue to monitor air pollution levels across Europe and the rest of the world over the coming weeks, providing even more data into the effects of the coronavirus shutdown on air quality.
+Stargazing aside, ESA's satellites continue to monitor air pollution levels across Europe and the rest of the world, providing even more data into the effects of the coronavirus shutdown on air quality.

 "The long-term cooperation between ESA and KNMI proves very valuable and shows the importance of complementary analyses by different partner organisations," says ESA’s Director of Earth Observation Programmes, Josef Aschbacher.

 "As we can see, the Copernicus Sentinel-5P satellite is the best satellite equipped to monitor nitrogen dioxide concentrations on a global scale."

 Keep up to date by with air pollution monitoring via ESA's dedicated Air Pollution website.
 And if you have noticed a change in observing conditions, let us know by contacting us at firstname.lastname@example.org.

 Iain Todd is BBC Sky at Night Magazine's Staff Writer.